greg-js/arch-wiki-md-repo/wiki/_content/Steam.md

 ```

 If you wish to restore the files that were deleted by the commands above, you can use the built-in steam reset functionality.

-WARNING: This also deletes the AppCache (games).
+**Warning:** `--reset` also deletes your games (the AppCache).

 ```
 steam --reset